 If all that looks right and Drafts is still not syncing, try to reboot all devices.
 It’s rare, but occasionally iCloud seems to stall on a device, and this typically resolves that case.

 If after rebooting, Drafts is still not syncing, please do the following:

 - Go back to Drafts Settings (Preferences on Mac) > iCloud Sync.

 - Enable Logging.

-- Let it run for a minute or two
+- Let it run for a few minutes to accumulated some data.

 That should give us additional details needed to troubleshoot.